 3. Gary Stevens

-Stevens has had his right knee and left hip replaced, and has undergone other minor and major surgeries over the years until finally, a checkup for a pinched nerve revealed he had a major spinal injury that could spell disaster if he were ever to fall again.
-After finding this out Stevens announced his retirement in 2018.
+Stevens has had his right knee and left hip replaced and has undergone other minor and major surgeries over the years until a checkup for a pinched nerve revealed a major spinal injury that could spell disaster if he fell again.
+After finding this out, Stevens announced his retirement in 2018.

 Enjoy the online sports betting at BetMGM

-If you enjoy betting on sports and are looking for the best odds, be sure to check out everything we have to offer at BetMGM.
-At our online sportsbook, you can enjoy a variety of bets, as well as great wagers on a number of other sports, including basketball, football, and golf.
+If you enjoy betting on sports and are looking for the best odds, be sure to check out everything we have on offer at BetMGMYou can enjoy online sports betting on several other sports, including basketball, football and golf.